Those are the three ingredients that make up any candle, but it's really not that simple.

 Currently there are four types of waxes used in candle-making, soy, beeswax, paraffin and coconut.

 Why do I use coconut?
 Coconut wax is slow-burning, with a greater scent throw thus providing you a strongly scented candle whose fragrance lasts much longer.
 Soy wax hardens the blend, holding even more fragrance than coconut alone.

 Historically, the fragrance industry has not been transparent about safety.
 Lack of disclosure from fragrance manufacturers regarding ingredients and the possible health risks of those ingredients was the norm.
 That just doesn't cut it for me.

 The fragrance oils I use exclude many materials that are commonly used in other suppliers’ fragrance oils.
 You may be familiar with phthalates, but I also ensure there are no ingredients with similar health concerns, including those on California’s Prop 65 list.
-When you burn an R&M candle you'll never have to worry about potentially hazardous chemicals or whether these products are safe for your home.
+When you burn a Rich & Maple candle you'll never have to worry about carcinogens, mutagens, reproductive, organ or acute toxins.